Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

 <p>&nbsp;</p>
 <p>
   This feature is currently setup in a way to give more flexibility in the future.
-  For now it will be only possible to record install attribution by handling that as a special case.
+  For now it will be only possible to record install attribution by handling twp special cases.
 In the future this feature will be generalised and a new param will be added.
 </p>
 <p>&nbsp;</p>
 <p>
-  If the provided type is "countly" then a special case will be executed.
+  If the provided type is "countly" then the first special case will be executed.
   The data string is an stringified json that has 2 values "cid" or Campaign ID and "cuid" or Campaign user ID.
 </p>
 <p>Non valid or empty string should produce an error log.</p>
 <p>